Atlanta Motorcycle Accident Lawyers

 - If your degree of fault was at least 50 percent, your claim will be dismissed.

 - If the accident was more than 50 percent of the defendant’s fault, you will receive a recovery based on the amount of your actual damages, minus a percentage that is equal to your percentage of fault.
 If you were 25 percent at fault, for example, you will receive 75 percent of your damages.

 We Either Win Your Claim, or We Work for Free

-Our Atlanta motorcycle accident attorneys charge no upfront fees, and you will never owe us any money, ever, unless we win your claim.
+Our Atlanta motorcycle accident lawyers charge no upfront fees, and you will never owe us any money, ever, unless we win your claim.
 You might wonder how we can afford to stay in business this way.
 It’s not difficult when you win as often as we do–which is almost all of the time.

-Contact us as soon as possible after your accident.
+Contact our attorneys as soon as possible after your accident.
 You can speak with a highly experienced Atlanta motorcycle accident attorney at T. Madden & Associates, P.C. by telephone, by email at firstname.lastname@example.org, or through our online contact page.
 We can set up a free, confidential case consultation to listen to your story and evaluate your claim.
 We serve personal injury clients in Home Park, Edgewood, Glenrose Heights, and in neighboring communities in Atlanta.
 Our attorneys also take cases elsewhere in Georgia and the US.